Easy-to-read medicine information about acarbose – what it is, how to take it safely and possible side effects. Acarbose is commonly called Glucobay.

 Acarbose may interact with a few medications and herbal supplements, so check with your doctor or pharmacist before starting acarbose or before starting any new medicines.

 - Acarbose New Zealand Formulary [accessed April 2017]

-- Managing patients with type 2 diabetes: from lifestyle to insulin BPAC Dec 2015
+- Managing patients with type 2 diabetes: from lifestyle to insulin BPAC, NZ, 2015

 - Glucobay Medsafe Datasheet